pingcap/docs-tidb-operator/en/get-started.md

 ### Create a Kubernetes cluster using minikube

-[minikube](https://minikube.sigs.k8s.io/docs/start/) can start a local Kubernetes cluster inside a VM on your computer.
-It supports macOS, Linux, and Windows.
+You can create a Kubernetes cluster in a VM using [minikube](https://minikube.sigs.k8s.io/docs/start/), which supports macOS, Linux, and Windows.

 > **Note:**
 >
-> Although minikube supports `--vm-driver=none` that uses host Docker instead of VM, it is not fully tested with TiDB Operator and might not work.
-If you want to try TiDB Operator on a system without virtualization support (for example, on a VPS), you might consider using [kind](#create-a-kubernetes-cluster-using-kind) instead.
+> minikube supports `--vm-driver=none` that uses a host Docker instead of a VM.
+However, this function is not yet fully tested on TiDB Operator and may result in operational failures.
+If you want to try TiDB Operator in a non-virtualized system (for example, in a VPS), consider using [kind](#create-a-kubernetes-cluster-using-kind) instead.

-#### Prerequisites

 Before deployment, make sure the following requirements are satisfied:

-- [minikube](https://minikube.sigs.k8s.io/docs/start/): version 1.0.0+ .minikube requires a compatible hypervisor.
+- [minikube](https://minikube.sigs.k8s.io/docs/start/): version 1.0.0 or later versions. minikube requires a compatible hypervisor.
 For details, refer to minikube installation instructions.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): version >= 1.12

 #### Start a minikube Kubernetes cluster